behu-kea/third-semester/topics/javascript/dom.md

 Both `.querySelector` and `querySelectorAll` accept a CSS selector as an input. `.querySelector` selects only the first element it finds, `querySelectorAll` selects all elements (it returns a `NodeList`, which you can think of as being similar to an array; it is an ordered  sequence of DOM elements which you can loop through like with an array.
 The difference is that many common array methods like `.map` or `.concat` can't be used on a `NodeList`.
-To turn a `NodeList` into an array, you can use `Array.from`, e.g. `let elementArray = Array.from(document.querySelectorAll("div"));`).
+To turn a `NodeList` into an array, you can use `Array.from`, e.g. `const elementArray = Array.from(document.querySelectorAll("div"));`).